AliAlJabur24/AliAlJabur24/README.md

 Software Engineer
 -----------------

-I am an undergraduate student at Eastern Michigan University studying computer science Alongside that I have been programming for over 5 years and have a deep passion for it.
+I am an undergraduate student at Eastern Michigan University studying computer science alongside that I have been programming for over 5 years and have a deep passion for it.
 Over the past year, I have continued my passion for programming and focused on improving my skillset.
 I have aspirations of being a software engineer post-graduation.

 * 🌍  I'm based in Dearborn Heights, Michigan
 * ✉️  You can contact me at [alialjabur24@gmail.com](mailto:alialjabur24@gmail.com)